History of the Chicago White Sox: 2010 season

 On the Opening Day, the White Sox shutout the Cleveland 6–0.
 On that day, Mark Buehrle made an astounding play when he hurried and picked up a ball with his glove in foul territory and quickly underthrew backwards with his glove to Paul Konerko, who caught the ball with his bare hand to force out Lou Marson in the fifth inning for the second out.
 Paul Konerko broke the franchise record for most home runs hit during the month of April with 11.

 On May 11, the Sox opened the two-game series at the new Target Field and took the victory 5–2 over Minnesota, but the next day lost 3–2.

 On August 29, The White Sox hosted Frank Thomas day at U.S. Cellular field against the New York Yankees.
 Frank Thomas's Jersey was retired that day.
 The White Sox Organization also printed his face on the legendary wall in Left-Center field with other number retirees Billy Pierce to his left and Carlton Fisk to his right.
 Thomas's image also appears under the printed words 'The Catch,' commemorating DeWayne Wise's catch to preserve Mark Buehrle's perfect game in 2009.

 2011 season: "All In"

 Following a busy off season, in which the White Sox signed big name free agent Adam Dunn and re-signed first baseman Paul Konerko and catcher A. J. Pierzynski the White Sox, the 2011 White Sox ended the season with a 79–83 record.

-Some notable events for the 2011 Season included: unveiling of a bronze statue of former White Sox slugger Frank Thomas and the catastrophically horrible season of Adam Dunn in his debut season as the White Sox designated hitter.
+Some notable events for the 2011 season included unveiling of a bronze statue of former White Sox slugger Frank Thomas and the poor season of Adam Dunn in his debut as the White Sox designated hitter.

-The end of the season was marked by the end of former World Series winning manager Ozzie Guillén who departed a few days before the end of the regular season, eventually signing as manager with the then Florida Marlins.
+The end of the season was marked by the end of former World Series-winning manager Ozzie Guillén, who departed a few days before the end of the regular season, eventually signing as manager with the Florida Marlins.
 Shortly after the 2011 season, the White Sox announced former third baseman Robin Ventura as their new manager, succeeding interim manager Don Cooper.